nexus-pesu/NexCode/insane-exponentiation-1/README.md

 ## Story

 The problem is named "Insane Exponentiation 1" because we initially had another challenge related to exponentiation called "Insane Exponentiation 2" in the Hard category.
-It turned out to be very hard to solve ourselves and people we asked for help, and we decided to not spend more time on it and come up with a different problem.
+It turned out to be very hard to solve ourselves and people we asked for help, and so we decided to not spend more time on it and come up with a different problem.